Our past, our present

 As we look forward, the spectre of cuts remains.
 The uncertainty of funding for supported housing, the implications of Brexit and more welfare reforms mean more challenges lie ahead for providers, and the people they serve.

-We are excited that new projects will develop extra care schemes for older LGBT+ people, and more refuge spaces of LGBT+ people experiencing domestic abuse.
+We are excited that new projects will develop extra care schemes for older LGBQT+ people, and more refuge spaces of LGBTQ+ people experiencing domestic abuse.

 Our Growth strategy outlines how we aim to deliver new services, and secure funding to expand our vital advice and support services.